In a world obsessed with speed, perfection, and surface, my art invites you to slow down — to feel, to remember, and to question what we truly value.

 In an age of noise and speed, I choose what’s been forgotten, shredded, and made invisible — and give it presence, voice, and soul.

-Born in Romania in May 1971, Doina-Mihaela is a self-taught artist with a lifelong passion for painting and drawing.
-During her early years in Romania, she worked in the cartoon industry, where she developed her artistic skills and creative vision.
-This period was followed by her mastery of the Galle technique, a highly intricate method of painting on glass, as a painter and decorator.
-This experience instilled in Doina meticulous attention to detail and a deep appreciation for complex artistic processes.
+Born in Romania in May 1971, Doina-Mihaela Iacob is a self-taught artist whose lifelong passion for painting and drawing has defined her creative journey.
+In her early years, she worked in the Romanian cartoon industry, where she honed her technical skill and imaginative storytelling.
+This formative period was followed by mastering the Galle technique, a complex method of reverse painting on glass, which deepened her precision and appreciation for detail.

-In 2004, Doina-Mihaela emigrated to the United States with her close family, bringing her rich cultural heritage and artistic expertise to a new environment.
-Settling in Illinois, Doina has participated in numerous group exhibits across the state.
+In 2004, Doina-Mihaela emigrated to the United States with her family, bringing with her a rich cultural heritage and a deep artistic curiosity.
+Now based near Chicago, Illinois, she has participated in numerous group exhibitions across the state, continuing to expand her artistic language.